Caprice (1967 film): Plot

-Donning a microphone to Interpol while searching through Cutter's Paris office, Patricia tries to tell the cleaning lady who enters the office she need not clean here.
-The cleaning lady is revealed to be Clancy in disguise, with a gun – he being the mysterious woman killer.
-As Patricia and Clancy move through the building, they scuffle, a gunshot is heard; Clancy is shot, and tumbles over the railing to his death several stories below.
+Donning a microphone to Interpol while searching through Cutter's Paris office, Patricia tells an arriving cleaning lady that she need not clean there.
+The lady turns out to be Clancy in disguise, with a gun – he was Robert's killer.
+Patricia fights Clancy, who is shot and dies.
 Sir Jason, the co-conspirator of the narcotics ring, arrives wielding a gun against Patricia.
 With Clancy dead, Sir Jason will have the cosmetics market all to himself.
-Sir Jason manages to force Patricia into a helicopter and take off.
-Christopher shoots and kills him from a distance, leaving a frightened Patricia alone in the air.
-She manages to fly the helicopter back to Paris and land it atop the Eiffel Tower.
+He forces Patricia into a helicopter and takes off.
+Christopher shoots him while Patricia flies the helicopter back to Paris and lands it atop the Eiffel Tower.
+She and Christopher end the film together.

-Patricia and Christopher live happily ever after.